We independently select and share the products we love—and may receive a commission if you choose to buy.

 OK, I’m kidding.

 It’s OK, my friend.
 There’s comfort in numbers, and no part of motherhood is more universal than exhaustion.
 (When does parenting get less exhausting?
 If you find out, let us know.)
-Luckily, there are plenty of products out there to help.
+Luckily, there are plenty of products out there to help—if you want them.

 Related: Ashley Graham (and Fig.1!) gave me the skin care routine I’ve been seeking

-But before I even get to products to look awake, let’s talk about hydration.
+First, let’s talk about hydration.
 No amount of skincare or makeup can make up for being dehydrated.
 If your body is a dried up corn husk on the inside, it’s going to start to look like that on the outside.
 (Note that if you’re already hydrated, drinking extra water doesn’t offer more skin effects, however.)
-Getting enough water helps keep skin hydrated and hydrated skin is the key to looking fresh and well rested.
+Getting enough water helps keep skin hydrated and hydrated skin is the key to looking fresh and well rested—or at least less like you’ve been juggling potty training accidents and your phone’s news notifications on three hours of sleep.

 I’ve scoured the internet for the best beauty products that will help you look like you actually got a full night’s sleep—even if you were awake nursing a baby or staring at the ceiling flipping through your “what to worry about” Rolodex.

-From tubing mascaras that don’t flake or smudge to soothing eye masks that banish the blue in less than ten minutes, tired mamas need these beauty products in their bathroom STAT.
+From tubing mascaras that don’t flake or smudge to soothing eye masks that banish the blue in less than ten minutes, these beauty products can help tired moms look more refreshed.
+Or don’t use them at all—in these wild times, simply showing up is victory enough.

 The best beauty products to look awake